MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-tshoot.md

 Some proxies restrict traffic to only ports 80 and 443.
 By default, communication to Azure Service Bus occurs on ports other than 443.

 You can force the gateway to [communicate with Azure Service Bus by using HTTPS](service-gateway-communication.md#force-https-communication-with-azure-service-bus) instead of direct TCP.

+### Gateway proxy unable to connect to Managed Data Lake

+If you're using a proxy to access on-premises data using an on-premises data gateway, you might not be able to connect to a managed data lake (MDL) using the default proxy settings.
+To connect to MDL, be sure to whitelist addresses `*.dfs.core.windows.net` and `*.blob.core.windows.net` on your proxy server.

 ### Common errors